 - Secure people give 5.5% of their income, and 18 volunteer hours a year to a church or charity

-Hospitality – openness, welcome, unqualified acceptance; lack of judgement; kindness toward another
+Hospitality – Defined as: Openness, welcome, unqualified acceptance; lack of judgement; kindness toward another.

 - Least common expression for elders (1%)